GetUSB.info Logo

 Solved Windows Will Not Assign Drive Letter To USB Flash Drive

-2. There’s a good chance the driver or registry entry for that device is rogue or corrupt.
-Use this USBScrub tool to remove the registry entry.
-Chances are this will fix the problem.
-USBScrub link
+2. There’s a good chance the driver or registry entry for that device is corrupt.
+Use the USBScrub tool to remove old USB registry entries.
+In many cases, this resolves the issue immediately.
+Download USBScrub

-• Once in the ‘diskpart’ command prompt, type ‘automount enable’ and hit Enter.
+• At the DiskPart prompt, type automount enable and press Enter.

 Windows 10 Update, Hickup With Flash Drives